 - Confirmation letter from the financial company

 - Original RC (Registration Certificate) of your car

 - Original Car Insurance

 - Original Pollution Certificate

-In many websites, it is shown you need to provide attested copies of RC, Car Insurance and Pollution Certificate.
+On many websites, it is shown you need to provide attested copies of RC, Car Insurance, and Pollution Certificate.
 This is not true for RTOs in Kerala.
-You do not need attested copies (unless you need an address change in RC for which you need to submit an additional Form 33 and attested copies of ID proof showing new address).
-In my case, I did not need an address change, hence the above listed documents were enough.
-It is also advised to keep copies of your RC, Insurance and Pollution Certificate in your car till you get the originals back.
+You do not need attested copies (unless you need an address change in RC for which you need to submit an additional Form 33 and attested copies of ID proof showing the new address).
+In my case, I did not need an address change, hence the above-listed documents were enough.
+It is also advised to keep copies of your RC, Insurance, and Pollution Certificate in your car till you get the originals back.

 In summary, after you obtain NOC and other documents: